MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wwan/ns-wwan-wwan_tlv_ie.md

 ## -description

-A variable-sized data structure that is capable of exchanging a wide range of information between a WWAN host and a WWAN device.
+**WWAN_TLV_IE** is a variable-sized data structure for exchanging a wide range of information between a WWAN host and a device.

 ## -struct-fields